Barrier Methods of Contraception

-Barrier methods of contraception are objects block sperm and help prevent pregnancy.
-Barrier methods may help prevent sexually transmitted diseases (STDs).
+Barrier methods of contraception are objects or medicines that block the sperm and help prevent pregnancy.
+Some barrier methods can also help prevent the spread of sexually transmitted infections (STIs).

 Types of barrier methods:

 - Male condoms are the most common barrier method.
-They are made of latex, polyurethane, and lamb skin.
+They are made of latex, polyurethane, or lamb skin.
 They may be coated with silicone, water-based gel, or spermicide.
-Condoms fit over the penis and block semen from the vagina.
-Condoms can help reduce the spread of STDs.
+Condoms fit over the penis and block semen from getting into the vagina.
+Male condoms help reduce the spread of STIs.

 - A female condom is a thin insert that is placed inside of the vagina 8 hours before sex.
 It should not be used with a male condom.
-Female condoms help prevent the spread of STDs and HIV.
+Female condoms help prevent the spread of STIs.

 - A diaphragm is a soft latex rubber dome that covers the cervix and helps prevent sperm from reaching it.
 You will need to see your healthcare provider to be fitted for a diaphragm.
 It is left in place during sex and for at least 6 hours afterward.
 You can have sex more than one time with the diaphragm left in place.
 The diaphragm should be removed within 24 hours after you have sex.
-The diaphragm can reduce the risk of STDs.
+The diaphragm helps reduce the spread of STIs.

 - A cervical cap is a small rubber cap that covers the cervix and blocks sperm from entering the uterus.
 You will need to see your healthcare provider to get a prescription for a cervical cap.
 The cap is left in place during sex and for up to 6 to 8 hours afterward.
 You can have sex more than one time with the cap left in place.
 It should be removed within 48 hours after you have sex.